elizathebrute/decarcerateutah.github.io/_posts/2020-03-27-as-the-risk-of-covid-19-rises-its-time-we-grappled-with-incarceration-in-utah.md

 ---
 layout: post
-title: as the risk of Covid-19 rises, it's time we grappled with incarceration in Utah
+title: As the risk of Covid-19 rises, it's time we grappled with incarceration in Utah
+description: It’s time to re-imagine how we structure our economy and promote our well-being, as this crisis reveals the gaps where our systems we’ve created do not meet our needs when it matters the most.
+teaser_image: /images/teasers/as-the-risk-of-covid-19-rises.jpg
 date: 2020-03-27
 ---

 {% include image.html
   filename="/images/construction-of-the-new-prison.png"
-  description="construction of the new prison" caption="Construction of the new state prison west of I-80 in Salt Lake"
+  caption="Construction of the new state prison west of I-80 in Salt Lake"
 %}